-Women in SEO: How to Know Your Worth, Negotiate Raises & More
+Women In SEO Share Tips On Closing The Wage Gap

 Assess your own worth, and then double that (as you’re probably aiming too low, and the negotiation result might end up lower).

 Determine your BATNA: Best Alternative to a Negotiated Agreement.
 This is one of the pillars of the Harvard Method.
 It means that prior to a negotiation, you determine when you will walk away from the table.

 It’s a great safeguard against agreeing to something you’re not comfortable with.

 Don’t take it personally.
 Separate what you do for work and business from your personal worth.
 Rejection in a negotiation does not say anything about who you are.

 Of course, the other party might mean it personally, but you don’t have to play along.
 Water off a duck’s back.

 Be as laidback as possible.
 The weird thing is, when the other party notices you’re relaxed, they often tend to agree with you.
 If you don’t know what I mean, watch the movie “Office Space.”

 Use “okay, and…” when the other party offers something you don’t want but it’s not quite at BATNA level, create an opening for yourself.

 Don’t say no right away, but create an opening by countering with a demand that will make theirs acceptable.

 For instance, when they say: we want you to start working full-time, then you say: Hey cool, but I’d like three months paid leave with that.

 If you have this idea stuck in your head that you’re simply not that kind of person to ask for things, pretend you’re someone else that you admire and channel them.”

-Why Titles Still Matter in SEO
+Why Titles Still Matter In SEO

+Women have traditionally been taught to avoid conflict and not make waves, but it’s difficult to stand out if you spend all your time blending in.
+It pays to be bold in the right moments.

+After all, if you’re not comfortable with your work and fail to recognize its value, no one else will.
+Title or not.”

-Libby Stonehawk, Owner & SEO Consultant at Stonehawk Digital:
+Libby Stonehawk, Co-owner Of Stonehawk Digital:

 “I seriously undersold myself at the start by calling myself ‘junior’ in my job title and charged way too little, working myself to a plump while over-delivering.

-I soon realised that many so-called experts (usually male) knew about as much as me but would mystify clients with SEO jargon so they would not ask any questions!
+I soon realized that many so-called experts (usually male) knew about as much as me but would mystify clients with SEO jargon so they would not ask any questions!

 When my husband started to freelance with me under the name Stonehawk Digital, during client pitches a lot of the more technical questions were directed to my husband even though I had the formal training.

-If I could go back I’d say leave out the ‘Junior’ designation, charge more, and connect with other women in tech earlier for advice and support.”
+If I could go back I’d say leave out the ‘junior’ designation, charge more, and connect with other women in tech earlier for advice and support.”

 “Never allow yourself to be called ‘associate’ or ‘junior’ anything.
 You’re a strategist, consultant, or specialist at entry-level.